nbeaumont/appro-img-deliverer/README.md

 <meta name="viewport" content="width=device-width, initial-scale=1">
 <title>Delivering a device appropriate version of an image with CSS and JavaScript</title>
 <style>
-// Set the small sized version of the image for standard resolution displays .your_image_1 {
+/*Set the small sized version of the image for standard resolution displays*/ .your_image_1 {
 	background: url(_images/480/your_image_1-480.jpg) center no-repeat;
 }